kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ### Goals

-The goals for this KEP are to satisfy two key user stories:
+The goals for this KEP are to satisfy the following key user stories:
 1. As a cluster administrator, I want to enforce irrevocable guardrails that all workloads must adhere to in order to guarantee the safety of my clusters.
+   In particular I want to enforce certain network level access controls that are cluster scoped and cannot be overridden or bypassed by namespace scoped network policies.
+2. As a cluster administrator, I want to have the option to enforce network level access controls that facilitate network multi-tenancy and strict network level isolation between multiple teams and tenants sharing a cluster via use of namespaces or groupings of namespaces per tenant.
-2. As a cluster administrator, I want to deploy a default set of policies to all workloads that may be overridden by the developers if needed.
+3. As a cluster administrator, I want to optionally also deploy an additional default set of policies to all workloads that may be overridden by the developers if needed.

 There are several unique properties that we need to add in order accomplish the